 As we can see, we can mix positional arguments with keyword arguments during a function call.
 But we must keep in mind that keyword arguments must follow positional arguments.

-Having a positional argument after keyword arguments will result into errors.
-For example the function call as follows:
+Having a positional argument after keyword arguments will result in errors.
+For example, the function call as follows:

 greet(name="Bruce","How do you do?")